Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 Like other types of persistent pain, chronic pelvic pain is notoriously hard to treat with conventional medical care, and it takes a significant toll on your energy, making it hard to engage in daily life.
-The team at the University Pain Medicine Center, with offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, specializes in interventional and regenerative treatments that safely and effectively alleviate pelvic pain.
+The team at the University Pain Medicine Center, with offices in Murray Hill, New York City, and throughout New Jersey, specializes in interventional and regenerative treatments that safely and effectively alleviate pelvic pain.
 If you need help with pelvic pain, call or schedule an appointment online today.

 We've all felt pain in our stomach area at some time.
 Usually, it isn't cause for alarm.
 But abdominal pain can be a sign of a medical emergency